 URL Shortener by Zapier price: Free plan limited to 5 active single-step Zaps and 100 Tasks/month; Starter from $24.99/month with 20 multi-step Zaps and 750 Tasks/month.

 Best URL shortener for Instagram users

-Most Instagram creators update their bio link with new short URLs in order to point to new content, podcast episodes, YouTube uploads and so on.
-Shorby hopes to disrupt this behaviour by providing a customizable short URL "profile" that can be updated.
-So instead of changing the short URL in your Instagram bio, you can just add your latest content to Shorby and leave the link as-is.
+Most Instagram creators update their bio link regularly with short URLs that point to new content, podcast episodes, YouTube uploads, and so on.
+Shorby makes it much easier by providing a customizable short URL "profile" that can be kept up to date, and shows more than one thing.
+So, instead of changing the short URL in your Instagram bio, you can just add your latest content to Shorby and leave the link as-is.

 The service has a few other tricks up its sleeve.
 You can create click-to-call boxes for popular communication platforms, such as WhatsApp, Facebook Messenger, Skype, or a regular old phone number.
-You can also add links to web content in Blocks, which is perfect if you're a creator who uses Instagram to promote content hosted elsewhere on the web.
+You can also add links to web content in Blocks or pull in dynamic content from YouTube, Etsy, and more, which is perfect if you're a creator who uses Instagram to promote content hosted elsewhere on the web.
 You can even track analytics for your Shorby link, just like you would with other URL shortening services.

 Shorby isn't free, and how much you'll pay depends on the amount of content you want to display.